SPSSI Teaching Award

 • to introduce teachers of psychology to SPSSI as a professional organization that values teaching excellence for the advancement of student learning

-As the award recipient, the selected speaker will travel to NITOP in January 2014, held at the Trade Winds Resort in St. Pete Beach, Florida.
-SPSSI, through its means and/or through sponsorship by the publisher Wiley/Blackwell, will fund the awardee with up to $1500 in travel reimbursement including waived conference registration (as well as covering NITOP audio/video charges associated with presenting).
+As the award recipient, the selected speaker will travel to NITOP in 2016 January 3-6, at the Tradewinds Island Grand Resort in St. Pete Beach, Florida.
+We will fund the awardee with up to $1500 in travel reimbursement including waived conference registration, and we will cover NITOP audio/video charges associated with presenting.

 SPEAKER EXPECTATIONS AT NITOP: